markziemann/ziemannlab/content/post/2019-dee2/index.md

 As of July 2021, DEE2 contains 1.5M RNA-seq datasets from ~1M samples, making it the largest such dataset in the public domain.
 DEE2 is therefore an important piece of genomics infrastructure, improving reuse of public RNA-seq data, feeding innovation into gene expression networks and machine learning.
-We continue to add new datasets to DEE2 thanks to the support of Deakin University, NCI/MASSIVE and Nectar Research Cloud for resources.
+We continue to add new datasets to DEE2 thanks to the support of Deakin University, NCI/MASSIVE and Nectar Research Cloud for compute resources.

 ![DEE2 Current Size](http://dee2.io/images/dee_datasets.png "DEE2 Current Size")

+Visit http://dee2.io to access the dataset.

 ### Further reading